Create a new world

 Creating a normal world with structures disabled, a bonus chest, and a specific seed:

-There are following dimensions types:
+There are following standard dimensions types:

 Last updated on